General Chemistry · Unit 04

 • Common mistake: thinking an orbital and a sublevel are the same thing.
 They are not.

-4.5 Shell Capacity Is Not the Same as Filling Order
+4.5 Shell Capacity vs. Orbital Filling Order

 The total number of electrons that fit in each principal shell comes from adding the sublevels inside that shell together: